Givlucas/action/docs/framework.md

 By enforcing a documentation structure for each action, details about the why and how decisions were made and excuted allows teams to aduit the result of their efforts in an agile way.
-Aditionally Action provides a rigid structure for describe the current progress state of a action.
+Aditionally Action provides a rigid structure for describe the current progress state of an action.